bhdevops-sys/turtle_programmes/photo_Id.md

 #### Reporting and Visualization

-The app’s integration with **Power BI** provides powerful visualization tools, allowing users to:
+Integration of the app with **Power BI** provides powerful visualization tools, allowing users to:

 - Analyze turtle population trends over time.
-- Visualize migration routes and patterns on maps.
+- Visualize migration patterns on maps.
-- Generate reports on the stability and structure of local turtle populations.
+- Generate reports on the abundance and structure of local turtle populations.

 ---

 #### Deployment

-To deploy the Turtle Photo Identification Mobile App, follow these steps:
+To deploy the app, follow these steps:

-1. Configure your SQL Azure database to accept incoming data.
+1. Configure your Microsoft SQL Azure database to accept connections.
-2. Set up the AppSheet application, linking it to the database securely.
+2. Set up the AppSheet application, linking it to the database.
-3. Conduct thorough testing to ensure all functionalities are operating as intended.
+3. Test the application thoroughly to ensure all features function correctly.
-4. Publish the app for user access.
+4. Deploy the app for user access.

 ---